johandry/DevSecOpsVirtualEnv/README.md

 If you are on macOS it is recommended, but not required, to install [Homebrew](http://brew.sh/), it will help you to install everything from the command line.

     /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"

+[Packer](https://www.packer.io/) is required to build the vagrant box or the AMI.
+Download the installer for your operative system and architecture from https://www.packer.io/downloads.html or use Homebrew to install it (just on macOS).

+        brew install packer

 Depending of the DevSecOps environment platform you feel more comfortable you need to install [Vagrant](https://www.vagrantup.com/) or [Docker](https://www.docker.com/).